hdShang/arxiv-daily/docs/cs-CV/2025-06-12/papers/250610395v2-pisces-an-auto-regressive-foundation-model-for-image-understanding-a.md

 ---
 layout: default
-title: Pisces: An Auto-regressive Foundation Model for Image Understanding and Generation
+title: "Pisces: An Auto-regressive Foundation Model for Image Understanding and Generation"
 ---

 # Pisces: An Auto-regressive Foundation Model for Image Understanding and Generation